asdiml/ctf-public/pwnable-tw/calc/README.md

 ### Injecting the ROP Chain

-We use the following ROP chain to rop2syscall (creaation mostly automated using pwntools)
+We use the following ROP chain to rop2syscall (creation mostly automated using pwntools)

 ```
 0x0000:        0x80701d0 pop edx; pop ecx; pop ebx; ret